youngwisely/DCM-tutorial/README.md

-# This repository contains neccessary file to run DCM tutorial.
+# This repository contains neccessary files to run DCM tutorial.

 ## Explanation of files
 1. main: replicate the simulation and DCM analyses.